 Are you living the good life?
-If not, I know you wish you were.

 People define the good life in different ways, but everybody wants to live it.
 After all, what’s the alternative?
 Living a bad life?
 A pointless, guilt-ridden, or miserable life?